SUKOHI/Surpass/README.md

 		$attributes = $load_item->attributes;
 		$tag = $load_item->tag;

 		// You can save attributes also here.
-(Of course you can do that other places.)
+(Of course you can do that at other places.)

 		$id = $load_item->id;
 		$surpass->saveAttributes($id, array(